 Seminars are open to the public.
 The speakers are often external speakers with a talk that crosses disciplines.
-If you wish to get informed about our future seminars, please send an email to Edita Poljac.
+If you wish to get informed about our future seminars, please send an email to Laura Hoekjan.

 In the tutorials, one or two iHub members − in their role of expert in a specific discipline (computer science, law, social science, philosophy) − give a tutorial to those interested.
 The tutorials are tailored closely to the knowledge needs or curiosity questions of fellow iHub-ers.